open/close all folders

 - Beyond the Impossible: Repeatedly desynced an atomic clock in his black box.

-- Cool Plane: The Achilles Superiority Fighter, literally a fusion-rocket powered Avro Arrow with laser guns, 4 of them.
+- Cool Plane: The Achilles Superiority Fighter, literally a fusion-rocket powered Avro Arrow with 4 laser guns.

 - Duct Tape for Everything: Managed to fix up his Rocket Fighter while in low orbit (with only friggin' duct tape!) enough to land after being ambushed.